boltops-tools/kubes/docs/_docs/vs/helm.md

 Kubes also supports hook as the kubes-level; this is similar to the helm-level.
 Kubes also provide finer-grain control hooks at the kubectl-level.

-Overally, Helm and Kubes hooks work quite differently.
+Overall, Helm and Kubes hooks work quite differently.
 We'll take a look at **some** examples:

 ### Helm Hook Example